I-am-PUID-0/DMB/README.md

 >
 > ![image](https://github.com/I-am-PUID-0/DMB/assets/36779668/aff06342-1099-4554-a5a4-72a7c82cb16e)
 >
+> You might have some success provided the `:rshared` flag is omitted from the `/mnt/debird` bind mount.
+> Which is means you can not use Decypharr.

 > [!CAUTION]
 > See the DMB Docs for [alternative deployment options](https://i-am-puid-0.github.io/DMB/deployment/wsl) to run DMB on Windows through WSL2.